cl-library-docs/common-lisp-libraries/docs/index.md

 ### <span id="defacto-installation">Installation</span>

-Each of the below libraries can be installed using quicklisp:
+Each of the below libraries can be installed using quicklisp (except quicklisp of course!):

 ```lisp
 (ql:quickload "alexandria") ; for example
 ```
-See [quicklisp.org](https://www.quicklisp.org/) for instructions on installing quicklisp.
+See [quicklisp - Getting Started](./quicklisp/#getting-started) for instructions on installing quicklisp.

 Optionally, you may want to use `trivial-package-local-nicknames` for, well, [adding package local nicknames](https://gist.github.com/phoe/2b63f33a2a4727a437403eceb7a6b4a3#actual-worthwhile-content-starts-here).